 Residents Maintain Autonomy

-This is the percent of residents who required increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could be a sign of erosion of a resident's medical condition.
+This indicates the percentage of residents who required additional assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's may be a sign of the decline of a patient's medical condition.

 Ability to Keep Residents Mobile

-This datapoint measures the number of hospitalizations per 1,000 days of patient care.
-Keeping residents out of the hospital is critical to preserving the physical well-being of nursing home residents.
+This datapoint measures the number of times residents are hospitalized per 1,000 days of patient care.
+Keeping residents out of the hospital is critical to the physical health of nursing home patients.

 Short-term Care: Rehospitalizations

-In Drumright Nursing Home, 16.45 Percentage of Residents Rehospitalized
+In Drumright Nursing Home, 7.93% of Residents Rehospitalized